"We don't usually keep set release dates. A delayed game can be made great eventually, but a rushed game is bad forever."

 - Each Pokémon anime is out when the games they're representing are released, and must end just before the release of the new generation of games.
 Because of this, we often got situations such as the incredibly rushed finale for the Sinnoh League.
 The saga after was more brisk all around, but it was rushed even further with the release of Pokémon Black 2 and White 2.

 - When Tengen Toppa Gurren Lagann gained a lot of buzz through (bootleg) fansubs, U.S. licensee Bandai made the controversial decision to push out a sub-only DVD release as a stopgap rather than wait for an English dub to be complete and possibly lose business to piracy.
 They did eventually release a version with a (very well-regarded) English dub some time later.

-- Tsubasa Reservoir Chronicle was a produced with a six month period of development.
+- The television anime adaptation Tsubasa Reservoir Chronicle was a produced with a six month period of development.
 Typically a series will have a development time of ten or more months.

 - Generally a Comic Book Adaptation will be prepared to coincide with the release of a film; as a result, they have to work with earlier drafts of the movie rather than the final cut.
 Marvel Comics' adaptation of Star Wars, for example, included Jabba the Hut, looking much different from his appearance two films later.

 - A better example would be the weird-looking Yoda in Marvel's adaptation of The Empire Strikes Back, which had to be pencilled before the puppet's look had been finalized.
 The trade paperback redid the panels to make him closer to the Yoda in the film, but he was still clearly too big.